 Why you should follow: Saunders’ SheEO works to get more funding for women-led companies, by asking 1,000 women to commit $1,000, which is pooled into a fund dedicated to investing in female entrepreneurs.

-Nadya Khoja, director of marketing at Venngage
+Nadya Khoja, Chief Growth Officer at Venngage

 Carol Leaman, CEO of Axonify

-Sarah Marion, analyst at iNovia
+Sarah Marion, Associate at iNovia

 Haidee Thanda, founder of Hacking Health Ottawa

 @me_andmind – Ottawa

 Why you should follow: Thanda is passionate about health promotion.
 Through Hacking Health, Thanda connects people to solve health problems through tech.
 She’s currently a senior learning platform architect at Shopify.

 Why you should follow: Helping workplaces foster happier and healthier employees at Plasticity, Moss was recognized as international female entrepreneur of the year at the Stevie Awards in 2014.
 In 2016, she was recognized as the Canadian Business Innovator of the Year.